 It is also interesting to note the breakdown of violations for which the tickets are issued.
 47 percent of the tickets are given for seat-belt and child-seat law violations.
 30 percent of the 900,000 tickets were issued for Driving While Intoxicated.
 The lion’s share of the 900,000 tickets issues by the state troopers at 55 percent were for speeding violations.

 Drivers who have been ticketed while travelling the New York State Thruway are strongly advised to seek the representation of a competent attorney to advocate for your rights.
-The Rosenblum Law Firm’s experienced and skilled traffic violations attorneys provide expert and aggressive representation to those facing points on their driver’s license and the associated fines and surcharges.
+Rosenblum Law’s experienced and skilled traffic violations attorneys provide expert and aggressive representation to those facing points on their driver’s license and the associated fines and surcharges.